amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/README.md

 ### Insertion Sort

-3rd: i = 3 (third element of the array).It will start comparing the previous element to the first element in the array.
+3rd: i = 3 (third element of the array).
+It will start comparing the previous element to the first element in the array.
 All the element larger than array[3] will move 1 position ahead.

 **Before Insertion**